-Growing up in rural Alberta with three younger sisters and a baby brother, I spent a lot of time playing outdoors, developing both a curiosity and respect for nature.
+I grew up in rural Alberta, Canada with three younger sisters and a baby brother.
+I spent a lot of time playing outdoors, developing both a curiosity and respect for nature.
 Life was good.
-And then puberty set in, and so did my acne.
+And when puberty set in, and so did my acne.

-I dealt with it as so many of us do with prescription topical creams, pressed powder make-up, and a lot of really bad skin products.
+I dealt with it as so many of us do – prescription topical creams, pressed powder make-up, and a lot of really bad skin products.
 In other words, I got by.
 But my skin was never clear.

 At seventeen, I moved to Montreal to study at McGill University.
 With the change in my lifestyle, my skin flared up in a big way.
 I had no idea that acne was a sign of an imbalance within my body, and I had never even heard of natural medicine.
 So, I did two things: I went on birth control pills and applied a few topical prescription creams.
 For the next ten years, what acne?
 School, life, acne, it was all somewhat under control.

 I finished my degree at McGill and started working in the fashion business – clearly no place for bad skin.
-I founded and produced an award-winning AIDS Benefit Fashion Show in Montreal, produced Canadian Ready-to-Wear Fashion Shows in Toronto, worked at the coolest ad agency in Canada and then married a crazy musician all while studying yoga like my life depended on it (in hindsight, it probably did).
+I founded and produced an award-winning AIDS Benefit Fashion Show in Montreal, produced the Canadian Ready-to-Wear Fashion Shows in Toronto, worked at the coolest ad agency in Canada and then married a crazy musician all while studying yoga like my life depended on it (in hindsight, it probably did).
 At the height of our success, my husband and I decided to sell all of our belongings and back-pack around the world for a year.
 It was during this trip that everything began to fall apart.

 My life’s implosion was caused by two things: my marriage was a complete disaster, and inspired by all my yoga training I decided to go ‘au natural.’
 And so, in a moment of clarity on Kho San Road in Bangkok, I threw out my birth control pills and my prescription topical acne medications.
 I would no longer allow my body to be governed by synthetic hormones and prescription medications.
 But I had no idea what I was doing and within a week my face was breaking out and my hair was falling out.
 Within a month, I looked like a complete disaster.
 I didn’t know it at the time, but I was experiencing the symptoms of post-pill PCOS.

 I tried to enjoy my trip but it was nearly impossible for me to meet new people, feel confident and relaxed.
 I remember actually preferring to curl up inside my $7 a night hovel in Calcutta rather than going out to meet fellow travellers at the local back-packer hang-out.
 My acne had completely changed who I was.